simon-bouchard/Missing-Semester-Solutions/README.md

 Feel free to contribute

-## Set up the docker to test the server on your own machine
+## Set up the docker to test the website on your own machine server

 * First create the directory that will contain this repository (ex.: missing-solutions)